cs1302uga/cs1302-ce03/README.md

 1. `user2`: Can you successfuly perform an `ls` on `user1`'s `exercise3` directory?

-1. `user1`: From within the `exercise3` directory, turn off the read/execute group permissions and turn on the write group permission on
-`Loop.java`.
-What exact command did you use to accomplish this?
+1. `user1`: Disable group read and group execute permissions for `Loop.java`.
+Additionally, if needed, enable group write permission as well.

 1. **TRICKY** `user2`: add a message to the end of `Loop.java`.
 Yes, it is possible.
 How did you do it?